densmoreb1/Cybersecurity-Suite/intro.md

 ### Phase 4: Combining scripts into the application
 Weeks 11 - 13
 Get a working app.
-Turn into a windows.exe or a script that can be installed with all dependancies.
+Turn into a windows.exe or a script that can be installed with all dependencies.